Tips, Tricks And Hacks For Your Vehicle

 As long as the engine is running, the alternator will continue to charge the battery and supply power to all electrical accessories.
 If, however, your battery ever becomes discharged, however, then additional efforts may be necessary in order to recharge it.

 On average, it takes 30 minutes to fully charge a car battery with an alternator.
-The amount of time it will take depends on the size and capacity of the battery and alternator; larger batteries or higher-capacity alternators require less time for charging a vehicle’s battery.
+The amount of time it will take depends on the size and capacity of the battery and alternator; larger batteries or higher-capacity alternators require less time to charge a vehicle’s battery.

 If you find yourself frequently driving in stop-and-go traffic or short trips, having your alternator checked regularly is recommended to guarantee it’s charging your car battery properly.